 If an error occurs while performing an asynchronous request, an ErrorEvent is fired.
 The application’s event handler can either retry the outstanding output or clear it.
 The Service Object is in the Error state while the ErrorEvent is in progress.
 (Note that if the condition causing the error was not corrected, then the Service Object can immediately reenter the Error state and fire another ErrorEvent.)
 Asynchronous output is performed on a first-in, first-out basis.
 All buffered output data, including all asynchronous output, can be deleted by calling ClearOutput.
 OutputCompleteEvents are not fired for cleared output.
 This method also stops any output that may be in progress (when possible).

 If an error occurs while processing a request, an ErrorEvent is enqueued which will be delivered to the application after the events already enqueued, including OutputCompleteEvents (according to the normal Event delivery rules on page 0-19).
 No further asynchronous output will occur until the event has been delivered to the application.
 If the ErrorResponse is Clear, then outstanding asynchronous output is cleared.
-If the ErrorResponse is Retry, then output is retried; note that if several outputs were simultaneously in progress at the time that the error was detected, then the Service may need to retry all of these outputs.
+If the ErrorResponse is Retry, then output is retried; note that if several outputs were simultaneously in progress at the time that the error was detected, then the Service may need to retry all these outputs.

 Device Power Reporting Model